bachya/regenmaschine/README.md

 I do not currently intend to subscribe to Premium Services; as such, the remote access abilities of `regenmaschine` will remain as-is from here on out unless spurred on by others.
-As such, they may stop working at any time.
+They may stop working at any time.
 PRs from subscribing users are always welcome.

 # Python Versions